You may receive the following error when trying to create a remote PowerShell session:

 PS C:\Users\adm.server.joe> Enter-PSSession DC-01 [DC-01]: PS C:\Users\adm.server.joe\Documents>

-As you see, this time, the remote session is established successfully, and you’re ready to fire off remote PowerShell commands.
+This time, the remote session is established successfully, and you’re ready to fire off remote PowerShell commands.

 If you need to set this up for multiple systems and users, you may want to create custom domain groups for this.